GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- check if chunga's butts are still unarmored
 \- check if the damage immunity after a self-revive is gone (https://www.reddit.com/r/thedivision/comments/n8ejqk/since_when_are_you_not_invulnerable_anymore_after)
 \- check if the demolisher firefly trick works on mini-tanks, tanks and marauders (https://www.reddit.com/r/thedivision/comments/n9l7xs/how_to_destroy_warhounds_in_a_easy_way_a_hidden)
-\- check Pestilence ticks affected by OOCD and DTA
 \- enhance all faction sections with weak point information (https://www.reddit.com/r/thedivision/comments/fjmpxv/now_that_firefly_pathing_is_mostly_fixed_the, https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/basics/factions and https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/endgame/wony_factions)
 \- test syscor medkit versus fragile armor stacks
+\- write the Minimap/radar section
 \- write the Talents section
 \- write the True Sons section